Pegasos2InstallCD-53.54.iso

 or

 UAE.
-The HDToolBox in AROS should also work but currently seems to have a bug
+The HDToolBox in AROS should also work but when creating RDB partition table it

-when creating RDB partition table putting it in sector 1 instead of sector 0 so
+puts it in sector 1 instead of sector 0 which does not work with pegasos2.rom so

 it may not be suitable at the moment.
 We will use rdbtool